-Professor Lisa Harvey-Smith is an astronomer, Professor of Practice in Science Communication at UNSW Sydney and the Australian Government’s Women in STEM Ambassador.
+Professor Lisa Harvey-Smith is the Australian Government’s Women in STEM Ambassador and a Professor of Practice in Science Communication at UNSW Sydney.

-She won the 2016 Eureka Prize for Promoting the Understanding of Australian Science Research and is a passionate promoter of astronomy through public events, schools and the media.
+She won the 2016 Eureka Prize for Promoting the Understanding of Australian Science Research and was awarded the CSIRO Chairman’s Medal.